Do you get hooked on arguments? How to stop getting into draining conflicts

 - a short break

-- (c) a proposal to reconnect later (“Let’s talk when we’re both calmer”).
+- (c) a suggestion for a later reunion (“Let’s talk when we’re both calmer”).

 How to train these skills (step by step) | Mini protocol